koelslaw/documentation/topics/rhel/README.md

 > For every machine except the NUC and capes (which uses elastic 5 instead of 6) need the following rpm repo file needs to be created.

-1. Add local repos to RHEL.
+1. Add local repos to RHEL if using v1 of nuc deployment use this one otherwise use v2.

+##### V1
   ```
   sudo bash -c 'cat > /etc/yum.repos.d/local-repos.repo <<EOF
   [copr-rocknsm-2.1]